qo-proto/qh/docs/protocol-definition.md

 The numeric code is transmitted as an ASCII digit string in the Content-Type header field (e.g., `"2"` for JSON).

+**Content-Type Header Behavior:**

+- Following HTTP conventions, Content-Type is **recommended but not mandatory** for POST requests
+- If missing, the server defaults to code 4 (application/octet-stream)
+- If present, the value must be a valid code (0-15), otherwise the server returns 415 Unsupported Media Type

 ### 2.3 Content Encoding

 QH supports content encoding negotiation via the `Accept-Encoding` request header.
 This allows clients to indicate which compression algorithms they support for response bodies.